Cloudxtreme/sdc-script/README.md

 Python library that use the [Sysdig Cloud](https://sysdig.com/) API for run simple tasks on your host.

+## Getting started

-## Requirements
+### Requirements

-The only requirement is Python 3.x.
+Python 3.x.
+That's all!

+### Install the library

-Make sure to have Python installed on your machine.
-You can install it with the following command:
+It is suggested to install the library first.
+To do so, execute the following command:

 ```
 ~$ sudo python3 setup.py install